brittanycontreras/data-analytics-portfolio/la-healthcare-access/README.md

 # Healthcare Access Disparities in Los Angeles County
-### Understanding How Neighborhood Poverty Affects Emergency Care and Recovery Outcomes
+### Analyzing How Neighborhood Income Levels Affect Emergency Care Access and Health Outcomes

 ## Background & Motivation

-Growing up in Lincoln Heights, Los Angeles, I watched my mother navigate the healthcare system while managing neurological conditions from a car accident.
-Over the years, her balance and mobility deteriorated, leading to multiple falls, hospitalizations, and surgeries.
-Our neighborhood had limited access to specialists and rehabilitation services, forcing reliance on emergency care.

-This project examines whether her experience reflects broader patterns: **Do low-income LA neighborhoods face systematic barriers to healthcare access, and how does this impact outcomes for residents with chronic conditions?**
+This project examines healthcare access disparities across Los Angeles County neighborhoods.
+Motivated by observing healthcare challenges in underserved communities, this analysis investigates whether low-income neighborhoods face systematic barriers to healthcare access and how this impacts health outcomes for residents with chronic conditions.

 ## Research Questions